IntroCSCI/colorvisionproject-PhineaseFrancis/README.md

 ### Arrays/Vectors

-Vector holding whichColor choic was created to represent the different option presented after picking a number.
+Vector named [whichColor]  was created to open different file color files based on [num] input from the user.

 ### Functions

-a int function was used in pass by refrence. void function and was also included.
+Existing functions were moved to ".cpp" file under the class. a void function was created to also congradualte the user for their color.

 ### Classes

-Moved current functions avaliable into the the new classes.
-These new folders are called colorsall.cpp and colorsall.h
+A class was created called [colorall] that used both public and private.

+(classes more on my classes!!)